 Spring clean your financial planning

-With the new financial year in full swing, now is the opportune moment to pause and reassess your personal finances.
-It’s one of those tasks you’ve probably been putting off, especially amidst the surge in the cost of living; it...
+With the new financial year in full swing, now is the opportune moment to pause and reassess your personal planning and finances.
+It’s one of those tasks you’ve probably been putting off, especially amidst the surge in the cost of...
 Read more

 Kelly Shek, Financial Planner at AAB Wealth